 #25 Books That Make You Afraid – Mike Robinson

-Fear after all, is one of the great motivators.
-It has to be, it is what keeps us alive.
+Fear, after all, is one of the great motivators.
+It has to be.
+It is what keeps us alive.
 We feel more alive when we are afraid because our existence depends on it.
 Blood rushes, adrenaline flows, it can feel good in a twisted sort of way.
 There are those among us who enjoy allowing ourselves to be fed fear like a junkie wanting drugs.

 We tend to be reactive when afraid.
 We tend to flock together for support and comfort—like sheep herding together to find protection from the wolves stalking them.

-Whether the monsters are real or not doesn’t matter.
-Many people are easily manipulated by fear and that’s what matters.
-That my friends, is what’s truly frightening.
+Whether the monsters are real or not doesn’t matter, many people are easily manipulated by fear, and that’s what matters.
+That, my friends, is what’s truly frightening.

 When we read a book that makes us afraid, we need to ask ourselves why?
 Does the monster in the book represent our fears?
 Do we like scary books because it gives us a mechanism to fight metaphorical monsters?

 Author Mike Robinson knows a thing or two about monsters and fear.
 More cerebral than typical horror authors, Mike is the writer of books that tend to be literary and psychological.
-Thrillers with subtext that slice into the core of human existence.
+Thrillers with a subtext that slice into the core of human existence.